chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## Configuration
 *Use the Alfred keyword `aconf` for the configuration of this workflow.*

-- The output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
+- The output format (Markdown, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
 When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
 - In case you are the PDF is not part of your BibTeX Library (e.g., a manuscript from colleague), you can also choose to deactivate the usage of BibTeX metadata and citekeys.
 - The Obsidian destination must be a folder in your vault.
 - Select whether any annotations of the type `underlines` should be split off and moved to a second output instead (currently only Drafts is supported).
-- Set the languages for the OCR on images.
-For the required language code, [refer to the tesseract documentation](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).

 ## Troubleshooting
 - Update to the latest version of `pdfannots2json` by running the following Terminal command: